thoth-station/thoth-github-action/README.md

 ### Analyze your dependencies against a specific runtime environment

 To analyze dependencies in a given runtime environment, it is possible to configure a project repository to use overlays for each environment dependencies should be analyzed in.
-The Thoth configuration file named `.thoth.yaml` should be created at the root of the repository, stating the desired runtime environments to use for the resolution as explained in the [Thoth Command Line Interface documentation](https://github.com/thoth-station/thamos#using-custom-configuration-file-template).
+The Thoth configuration file named `.thoth.yaml` should be created at the root of the repository, stating the desired runtime environments to use for the resolution as explained in the [Thoth command line interface documentation](https://github.com/thoth-station/thamos#using-custom-configuration-file-template).

 To get advise on multiple runtime environments and store dependency requirement files separately for each environment, it is possible to create [an `overlays` directory](https://github.com/thoth-station/thamos#overlays-directory) in the target repository.
 A separate workflow to analyze dependencies should then be created for each runtime environment defined in an overlays subdirectory.
 For example, if the environments you wish to analyze your dependencies against are:

 * `fedora` in version `35` using `python 3.10`
 * `rhel` in version `8` using `python 3.8`

-under the `.github/workflows/` directory, the different workflow files created would be:
+Under the `.github/workflows/` directory, the different workflow files created would be:

 `thoth_dependency_analysis_fedora35.yaml`: